zach-wolf/zach-wolf.github.io/_posts/2020-05-11-dunnhumby-eda.md

 The following analysis uses a publicly available dataset of household level transactional data from dunnhumby. [dunnhumby](https://www.dunnhumby.com/about-us) is a customer data science company who works to “empower businesses everywhere to compete and thrive in the modern data-driven economy.”
 They are best known for their work with the Tesco Clubcard in the UK, and now Kroger’s loyalty card program in the US.

-There are many opportunities that are presented with this transactional data.
+There are many opportunities that are presented with customer transactional data.
 We can look to identify **customer segments, a customer’s lifetime value, customers at risk of taking their business elsewhere, future sales numbers, and more**.

 Identifying such patterns can be extremely beneficial to a business.
 Not only can this help a business plan into the future, but it provides valuable customer information that allows the company to target customers based entirely on their individual profiles.